By the way, just want to let you know, folks, we have no further updates today on the sad saga of Congressman William Jefferson, Democrat Louisiana.

 How can we, if we give this guy 70 votes, how can we give the next nominee no votes if he's pretty much just the same?

-So the Democrats are thinking that if they can enforce it, it may be best for no Democrats or just one or two to vote for the guy, to set up opposing the next nominee.
+So the Democrats are thinking that if they can enforce it, it may be best for no Democrats or just one or two to vote for the guy to set up opposing the next nominee.

-I mean, I'm not this is this is politics.
+I mean, I'm not, this is, this is politics.

 I'm just telling you folks how out of touch they are when they can't even recognize that somebody is good for the country.

-They don't, they're they're really worried about how many Democrats are going to end up voting for this guy and what impact that'll have on the next vote, given whoever the next nominee might be.
+They don't, they're really worried about how many Democrats are going to end up voting for this guy and what impact that'll have on the next vote, given whoever the next nominee might be.

 That's where they are.

-Now at this point, who is the final influence?
+Now, at this point, who is the final influence?

 It's going to be these wacko groups.